jjangsangy/py-translate/docs/users/examples.rst

 Language Codes
 ~~~~~~~~~~~~~~

-Use the -l, or --langs option to see all the possible language codes.
+Use the -l, or --lang option to see all the possible language codes.

 .. code-block:: bash

-   $ translate --langs
+   $ translate --lang

 Specify the output format by language code

 .. code-block:: bash

-   $ translate --langs zh-TW
+   $ translate --lang zh-TW

 .. hlist::